Samshingenge/COVID19-App/README.md

 1.Download the zipped project

-2.Create a new Ionic 5 project, refer to <a href="https://www.youtube.com/watch?v=hmB2PYraBZk&t=6s&ab_channel=CodingTechnyks">Setup Ionic Project</a> for guidance
+2.Create a new Ionic 5 project

 3.Unzipped the project somewhere else but not in the created project folder